taskent/Multiple-Neanderthal-Introgression-/README.md

 inputfile2: A bed file for genotype data for European/East Asian, African as well as ancient hominin genomes (Altai Neanderthal, Vindija Neanderthal, Chagyrskaya Neanderthal and Denisovan genomes)

-outputfile1: A bed file for average pairwise nucleotide differences (pi)
+outputfile1: A bed file for average pairwise nucleotide differences (π)

 outputfile2: A bed file for number of new mutations and allele sharing between human populations and the ancient hominin genomes